xwmx/nb/README.md

 Password-protected notes are encrypted with AES-256 using OpenSSL by default.
 GPG is also supported and can be configured in `notes settings`.
-`notes` doesn't do anything unusual and encrypted notes can also be decrypted using the OpenSSL and GPG command line tools directly.
+Encrypted notes can also be decrypted using the OpenSSL and GPG command line tools directly, so you aren't dependent on `notes` to decrypt your files.

 #### Listing Notes